elifesciences/data-hub-ejp-xml-pipeline/README.md

 ## Project Folder/Package Organisation

-- `dags` package contains the airflow's data pipeline dag.
-- `ejp_xml_pipeline` package consist of the packages and libraries and functions needed to run the pipeline in `dags` package.
+- `ejp_xml_pipeline` package consist of the packages and libraries and functions needed to run the pipeline.
 - `tests` contains the tests run on this implementation.
 These include these types
   - unit tests
   - end to end tests
-  - dag validation tests
 - `sample_data_config` folder contains the sample configurations for the data pipeline